-Panels must be braced as shown in Figure 18 and 19 prior to releasing the crane from the panel.
+Panels must be braced as shown in Figures 18 and 19 prior to releasing the crane from the panel.
+Bracing must remain in place until all braced panels have had reinforcing strips attached and have been backfilled and compacted up to the top of the braced panels.

-Step C-2: Second Panel Placement - Place the second panel (2) on the leveling pad and place a 3/4" spacer between it and panel (1) (Figure 16).
-These spacers should remain in place until the wall is backfilled to the height of the half size panels.
+Step C-2: Second Panel Placement - Place the second panel [2] on the leveling pad and place a spacer to create a joint 3⁄4-in. wide between it and panel [1] (Figure 16).
 Spacers must be used during panel erection.
-Spacers are supplied by the Contractor and may be fabricated from any available 3/4" material.
+Spacers are supplied by the Contractor and may be fabricated from any available 3⁄4-in. material.

 Step C-3: Setting Panel Batter - Set the panel's batter as before.
-Wooden wedges are used temporarily at the panel shoulders to set batter in the panels.
-These wedges must be removed once the wall is three panels high.
-Clamp the panel to panel (1) as shown in Figure 18.
+Clamp the panel to panel [1] as shown in Figure 17.
 Tighten clamps sufficiently to hold the panel in position without movement.